 If you only do something once a month it can be hard to remember it.
 Remembering a Sunday reset is easy because it happens every week, but to help you stick to your habits I recommend setting an alarm.
 This works great not only for your monthly reset, but other monthly tasks too.

 Get started with this 9 step monthly reset routine

 So you want to create a monthly reset routine habit, but where do you start?
-Here’s what my monthly reset routine looks like — you can use this reset checklist as a step-by-step guide or template to help you create your own monthly routine.
+Here’s what my monthly reset routine looks like — you can use this monthly reset checklist as a step-by-step guide or template to help you create your own monthly routine.